Airline graduate schemes

 Leading airlines also take on apprentices; to discover more about the possibility of working at a major airline while studying for a recognised qualification, see transport apprenticeships.

 Which airlines run graduate schemes?

-- British Airways - There are six programmes to select from on the British Airways Graduate Scheme, each lasting two or three years and starting in September.
-Whether you opt for the Commercial Performance and Analytics, Data Science and Analytics, Future Leaders, Commercial, Finance or Logistics stream, you'll be handed responsibility from the outset.
+- British Airways - There are six programmes to select from on the British Airways Graduate Scheme, each lasting two or three years.
+Whether you opt for the Data Analytics, Commercial business, Engineering, Finance, Future Leaders or Logistics stream, you'll be handed responsibility from the outset.

-For more general information, see graduate schemes 2019.
+For more general information on programmes, see graduate schemes 2023.

 What qualifications do I need?

-Winning a place on one of these schemes isn't easy.
-A strong academic record is essential, and while entry requirements for different programmes may vary there are some attributes you'll require whichever route you choose.
+Gaining a place on one of these schemes isn't easy.
+A strong academic record is essential, and while entry requirements for different programmes vary, there are some attributes you'll require whichever route you choose.

-According to Daniel these are curiosity, a willingness to learn and a commitment to deliver for customers.
-He adds interpersonal skills, relationship building and a high level of commercial acumen to the must-have list.
+You'll need a willingness to learn and a commitment to deliver for customers.
+Interpersonal skills, relationship building, and a high level of commercial acumen are must-haves.

-At both BA and easyJet, for example, the first step is to complete an online application form.
-Next there are psychometric tests and often a telephone interview.
-If all goes well, you'll then be invited to an assessment day involving group exercises, presentations and face-to-face interviews.
+When applying for a scheme be prepared for a process more competitive than passengers rushing to get away for their summer holidays.
+Application procedures can vary but at Ryanair, BA and easyJet, for example, the first step is to complete an online application form.
+Next, you'll face a screening process, which usually involves psychometric tests.
+You'll then take part in a remote or face-to-face interview.
+If all goes well, you'll then be invited to an assessment day involving group exercises, presentations and second-round face-to-face interviews.